FairgateLabs/bitvmx-hackathon-games/GAME_FLOW.md

 ### Step 1: Setup Participants

-**What happens:** Both players initialize the game by creating an aggregated key and sharing participant information.
+**What happens:** Both players first share their participant information, then each player submits all participants' information to create the aggregated key.
+If participant information differs between players, the aggregated key creation will fail.

 **Player 1 Actions:**

-- Calls `/setup-participants` with their P2P address, public key, and role as Player1
+- Copies Player 2's information and adds their own P2P address, public key, and role as Player1
+- Calls `/setup-participants` with complete participant information (both players)
 - Receives a `program_id` and `aggregated_key`

 **Player 2 Actions:**

+- Copies Player 1's information and adds their own P2P address, public key, and role as Player2
-- Calls `/setup-participants` with the same `aggregated_id` and their information
+- Calls `/setup-participants` with the same `aggregated_id` and complete participant information (both players)
 - Receives the same `program_id` and `aggregated_key`

 **BitVMX Interactions:**

 - Creates aggregated key from participant public keys
+- Validates that participant information matches between players
 - Generates program ID from aggregated ID

 ```mermaid